bxparks/AceTime/USER_GUIDE.md

   impractical on 8-bit microcontrollers with only 32kB of flash memory.
-* The `tz.h` library has the option of downloading the TZ Database files over the network using `libcurl` to the OS filesystem then parsing the files, or using the native zoneinfo files on the host OS.
+* The `tz.h` library has the option of downloading the TZ Database files over the network using `libcurl` to the OS filesystem then parsing the files, or using the native Zoneinfo entries on the host OS.
 Neither options are practical on small microcontrollers.
 The raw TZ Database files consume about 1MB in gzip'ed format, which are not suitable for a 32kB Arduino microcontroller.
 * The libraries has dependencies on other libraries such as `<iostream>` and `<chrono>` which don't exist on most Arduino platforms.
 * The libraries are heavily templatized to provide maximum flexibility